 - Get a self-hosted site.
 WordPress.org and WordPress.com may sound like the same thing but they’re not.
 If you want a professional-looking blog hosted by Siteground or another company, it’s WordPress.org all the way.

 - Post your best content.
 The great thing about blogging is you can write about anything you want.
 If you’re using a blog to launch a freelancing career, you can absolutely write about your hobbies or your kids but be sure to write some samples that are relevant to your niche.
 If you want to break into the digital marketing niche, for example, a post packed with SEO tips is more likely to get a client’s attention than one about your family vacation.

 - Don’t waste time on small things.
 If you’re starting a blog so you can build a freelance portfolio, make the writing your focus.
 Don’t get bogged down in spending hours designing your site or choosing the perfect domain.
 (Your name will do just fine.)
 Get the basics out of the way, like picking a theme or a logo, then get to work writing.

 I’ve written about building a portfolio using Medium before but in case you missed it, here’s how it works:

 Medium.com is a free-to-use platform that anyone can create an account and publish on.
 It’s basically a social channel but instead of writing shorter updates, you can post long-form content.

 But don’t assume you can just write anything and post it.
-Choose and refind your topics the way you would for your blog.
+Choose and refine your topics the way you would for your blog.